 Phillip and her co-curator, Salam Kaoukji from the al-Sabah Collection, wanted to focus on men’s jewelery and so Emperors and Jewels will explore importance that Mughal princes placed on art and beauty, and illustrate how Mughal jewellery was commissioned, collected and used daily.

-The show will be divided into sections showing adornments worn by emperors such as Akbar, Jahangir and Jahan; depictions of jewelery in landscape and hunting scenes; and ornamentation on the battlefield.
+The show is divided into sections showing adornments worn by emperors such as Akbar, Jahangir and Jahan; depictions of jewelery in landscape and hunting scenes; and ornamentation on the battlefield.
 It will emphasise how the value of jewelery from this era lies not just in its aesthetic glory, but in its role as a symbol of status.

 This symbolism can often be found within the objects themselves.
 “The Hindu cosmological navaratna (nine auspicious gems) set in one dagger cord ornament is meant to influence the wearer with positive forces associated with the planets,” says Phillip.
 “In the centre, the ruby symbolises the sun.
 Its royal associations add another layer, suggesting that the king is the force around which all other beings revolve.”

 More broadly, however, these objects convey meaning simply by existing in a single collection.
 “International affairs can be expressed through jewelery – [such as developments within the] economy and flourishing trade possibilities,” says Phillip.
 The Mughals had the power to bring together precious stones from afar – Chinese jade, Colombian emeralds, Persian Gulf pearls – and this helped to establish the dynasty’s rulers on the world stage.
 “This was part of their statement as emperors, how they positioned themselves globally,” adds Phillip.